 ATX Television Festival closed out its fifth year with a reunion of the creative minds behind The O.C. plus a gender-swapped reading of the pilot episode with a special guest cast.

-When it came to casting the show, Olivia Wilde, who joined the Fox series in season 2, was in contention with Mischa Barton to play Marisa.
+When it came to casting the show, Olivia Wilde, who joined the Fox series in season 2, was in contention with Mischa Barton to play Marissa Cooper.
 But the character was someone Ryan (Ben McKenzie) needed to save, and Wilde does not need saving, Schwartz said.
-Wilde later joined the show for a guest arc as Marisa’s girlfriend.
+Wilde later joined the show for a guest arc as Marissa’s girlfriend.

 As for the infamous line from the pilot, “Welcome to the O.C., bitch,” Schwartz said those same water polo players liked to refer to Orange County as “the O.C.” despite the consensus being just “O.C.”
 “It was always a little bit of an ironic title for us, and we thought we need to work that line into the show, and who better [to deliver it] than Luke [Chris Carmack]?”
 Schwartz said.